Sunday, November 20, 2016

 Zip – 1.25 out of 3 mugs

-The zip is from clove, ginger and cinnamon.
+The zip is made of clove, ginger, and cinnamon.
 It is light and dry.

 Post Consumption Impression – 1.25 out of 3 mugs